International Trick Dog Competition 2024

 HOW TO ENTER:

-1) To enter the International Trick Dog Competition electronically submit the link to your video (or videos) by the end of the day (your time) on Sunday the 13th of October 2024 together with the entry fee by completing the Submission Form.
+1) To enter the International Trick Dog Competition electronically submit the link to your video (or videos) by the end of the day (your time) on Sunday the 29th of December 2024 together with the entry fee by completing the Submission Form.

 You'll be able to pay via PayPal, Apple Pay or securely by a credit card.